 - Upon signing of the definitive agreement: US\$250,000

-- First anniversary: US\$250,000
+First anniversary: U\$\$250,000

-- Second anniversary: US\$250,000
+Second anniversary: U\$\$250,000

-- Third anniversary: US\$350,000
+Third anniversary: U\$\$350,000

-- Fourth anniversary: US\$500,000
+Fourth anniversary: U\$\$500,000

-Upon completing the US\$4,500,000 in qualified work expenditures and fulfilling the above cash payments, Atherton will have earned a 65% interest in the Golden Arrow property.
-If Atherton completes and presents to the Company a prefeasibility study for the development of a mine on the property during performance of obligations required to earn a 65% interest in Golden Arrow, then, upon completing the US\$4,500,000 in qualified work expenditures and completing the cash payment schedule, Atherton will have earned a 70% interest in the property instead of a 65% interest.
-Should Atherton proceed and solely finance a subsequent feasibility study, it may earn an additional 10% interest in Golden Arrow to a maximum interest of 80%.
+Upon completing the US\$4,500,000 in qualified work expenditures and fulfilling the above cash payments, Atherton would earn a 65% interest in the Golden Arrow property.
+If Atherton completed and presented to the Company a prefeasibility study for the development of a mine on the property during performance of obligations required to earn a 65% interest in Golden Arrow, then, upon completing the US\$4,500,000 in qualified work expenditures and completing the cash payment schedule, Atherton would have earned a 70% interest in the property instead of a 65% interest.
+Should Atherton have proceeded and solely financed a subsequent feasibility study, it could earn an additional 10% interest in Golden Arrow to a maximum interest of 80%.

-After Atherton has earned a 65%, 70% or 80% interest, as applicable, the parties will form a joint venture, and each party will be responsible for financing its proportionate share of the joint venture expenditures.
-If, through dilution, either party's interest becomes less than 10%, its interest shall be converted automatically to a non-executive and non-working 5% net profits royalty.
+After Atherton had earned a 65%, 70% or 80% interest, as applicable, the parties would form a joint venture, and each party would be responsible for financing its proportionate share of the joint venture expenditures.
+If, through dilution, either party's interest became less than 10%, its interest would be converted automatically to a non-executive and non-working 5% net profits royalty.